bianchi-ed/discord.js-bot-model/README.md

 ![ezgif com-video-to-gif (1)](https://github.com/bianchi-ed/discord.js-bot-model/assets/134458207/09e33af6-5e3d-4881-9f18-a5fcb576587e)

-## Handling events
+## Events

-Discord.js allows to handle certain events such as a creation of a channel, or the moment when the bot goes online.
+Discord.js allows you to handle certain events such as a creation of a channel, or the moment when the bot goes online.
 Check out the entire [list of events from the discord.js docs](https://old.discordjs.dev/#/docs/discord.js/main/typedef/Events)

 In this project, similar to commands, you can create individual .js files to handle events.
 The event files should be created on the "events" folder.